thebitspud/Astro-Envoys/README.md

 ## Installation
 1. Download [astro-envoys-1.0.1.apk](./astro-envoys-1.0.1.apk) to your Android device
 2. Locate the .apk file in your downloads or file system
-3. Open the .apk file and install the application from (don't worry, it's safe)
+3. Open the .apk file and install the application (don't worry, it's safe)
 4. Play the game!

 I do not plan on uploading this game to Google Play so it must be manually installed.